dron-dronych/self-made-data-scientist/README.md

 ---

 Take time to revise your learning and get away from studying by giving yourself a little break every once in a while.
-As I recently read in one of the articles on self-development, look back and revamp on the knowledge you have gained, **not where you have come up** short as this is what we're inclined to more naturally.
+As I recently read in one of the articles on self-development, look back and revamp on the knowledge you have gained and <ins>succeeded</ins>, **not where you have come up** short as this is what we're inclined to more naturally.

 **Completed items marked with** :heavy_check_mark:.